 How do I find out more about loss?

 This short introduction is offered to help you get started looking into deeper and ongoing resources to help a child who has lost a parent.
-We have included a list of books, Web sites, and organizations that you can use to help your child.
+We have included a list of websites and organizations that you can use to help your child.

-As the surviving parent, you have also had a major loss with this death.
+As the surviving parent or guardian, you have also had to deal with this major loss.
 You might want to learn more about coping with your own grief and loss, too.
 Remember that children cope better when their caregiver is emotionally healthy, so don’t hesitate to ask for help for yourself if you think you need it.
-For more information on dealing with adult grief, see Coping With the Loss of a Loved One.
-You can read it on our Web site, www.cancer.org, or call us at 1-800-227-2345 and ask for a copy.
+For more on dealing with adult grief, see Coping With the Loss of a Loved One.
+You can read it on our website, www.cancer.org, or call us at 1-800-227-2345 and ask for a copy.